-100% (2010: 92%) of consolidated gross premiums written for direct general insurance business emanate from contracts concluded in or from Malta.
-During 2010, 8% of the premiums written emanated from contracts concluded in or from Gibraltar.
+100% (2011: 100%) of consolidated gross premiums written for direct general insurance business emanate from contracts concluded in or from Malta.
 All premiums emanate from external customers and there is no business transacted between segments other than as disclosed in Note 36.